hadefuwa/plc-fundamentals-v1/README.md

-# 🏭 Closed Loop Maintenance Training System
+# 🏭 PLC Fundamentals Training System

 > **Inspiring the next generation of Engineers**